-- Operate basic broadcast media equipment and software including control surfaces, digital editing systems, digital delivery systems, microphones and cameras - 2.
-Demonstrate competency with the basic practices of broadcast announcing, including pronunciation, enunciation, inflection, and projection - 3.
-Compose standard script formats for radio and television - 4.
-Write and rewrite news stories for radio, television, and Internet using correct style and format - 5.
-Maintain legal operation of campus radio station by following FCC Rules and Regulations - 6.
-Describe the major radio station formats, their histories and basic programming elements - 7.
-Produce commercial and imaging pieces for radio, television, and the Internet - 8.
-Explain the economics of media including the societal impact of advertising
+- Operate basic broadcast media equipment and software including control surfaces, digital editing systems, digital delivery systems, microphones 1. and cameras - Demonstrate competency with the basic practices of broadcast announcing, including pronunciation, enunciation, inflection, and projection - Compose standard script formats for radio, television, print, and digital media - Write and rewrite news stories for radio, television, and Internet using correct style and format - Maintain legal operation of campus radio station by following FCC Rules and Regulations - Describe the major radio station formats, their histories and basic programming elements - 7.
+Produce commercial and imaging pieces for radio, television, and the Internet 8 - Explain the economics of media including the societal impact of advertising - Plan, create, and distribute audio and video podcasts

-Nature of Work: Radio is a challenging field.
+Nature of Work:

+Radio is a challenging field.
 It is America's greatest round-the-clock medium.
 The L&C student has direct contact with radio's mobile, fresh, and constantly changing nature.
 People who work in radio are not mere observers, but participants in a very active way in with world.
-The exciting responsibilities of announcing, newscasting, sales, promotions, programming, sportscasting and writing are all experienced in the complete radio studios at WLCA Radio 89.9 FM.
+The exciting responsibilities of announcing, newscasting, sales, promotions, programming, sportscasting and writing are all experienced in the complete radio studios at WLCA Radio 89 9 FM